-The course is designed to explore the connections between ethnicity, identity, and international migration in Hong Kong and globally through an anthropological and interdisciplinary approach.
-It provides students with a comprehensive overview of essential theories and topics related to ethnicity and migration, with a strong emphasis on ethnographic research and practical exposure.
-This approach will help students develop valuable analytical skills to thoughtfully assess their roles within communities.
-The course covers a range of subjects, including cross-border mobility, social and ethnic boundaries, and diversity.
+The course is designed to explore the connections between ethnicity and identity in Hong Kong and globally through an anthropological and interdisciplinary approach.
+It provides students with a comprehensive overview of essential theories and topics related to ethnicity in the context of international migration, with a strong emphasis on ethnographic research and practical exposure.
+This approach will help students develop valuable analytical skills to thoughtfully assess their roles and identities within communities.
+The course covers a range of subjects, including borders and boundaries, cross-border mobility, and social inequality.
 Special emphasis will be placed on urban environments, labour issues, and legal matters, aiming to unpack the reasons behind the heightened relevance of ethnicity in contemporary society.